pyconau/2020-website/data/Page/attend.md

     </a>
 </p>

+## I've got my ticket!
+What now?

+You'll get an email **the day before the event starts**, which will give you access to the Venueless attendee platform.
+You'll also be able to access it via your order confirmation email, and if you've lost that you can [request another from the "resend order links" page](https://pretix.eu/pyconau/online2020/resend/).

+You don't need any special software&mdash;just any modern Web browser.
+You'll need a webcam and microphone to voice and video chat with other attendees, but that's optional.

-We’ll have more to share about our (extremely) online conference venue in the next few weeks.
-For now, you can expect to receive an invite link to your registered email address closer to the date.
-If you purchase multiple tickets (e.g. for a team to attend the conference), you’ll be prompted to enter an email address for each attendee so they can receive invite links nearer the time.
+If you purchase multiple tickets (e.g. for a team to attend the conference), you’ll be prompted to enter an email address for each attendee so they can receive invite links.